-He received his PhD from the EHESS (France) and University of Paris X in 2003.
-Bojanić taught at the University of Cornell (USA), University of Aberdeen (Scotland), University of Torino and the University of Belgrade.
+Petar Bojanić received his PhD from the EHESS (France) and University of Paris X in 2003.
+Bojanić has taught at the University of Cornell, University of Aberdeen, University of Torino, University of Belgrade, Ural Federal University, Yekaterinburg.
+Principal Research Fellow of the Institute for Philosophy and Social Theory, University of Belgrade (IFDT), and Director of the Center for Advanced Studies – Southeast Europe, University of Rijeka (CAS SEE).
 The author of numerous books on political philosophy.
-The last book Violence et messianisme (2015) was published by Vrin in Paris and Mimesis International in Milan.
+His book Violence and Messianism has been translated into seven languages.

 Gazela Pudar Draško is a Research Fellow and President of Scientific Council at the Institute for Philosophy and Social Theory, University of Belgrade.